 Facts:

-When researchers Landerl, Wimmer and Frith (1997) compared Austrian dyslexic children (very slow readers) with English dyslexic children (very inaccurate readers), the Austrian dyslexics were not only far more accurate (7% v 40% word reading accuracy) but also read twice as fast as the English dyslexics.
+When researchers Landerl, Wimmer and Frith (1997) compared Austrian (German-speaking) dyslexic children with English dyslexic children, the Austrian dyslexics were not only far more accurate, they also read twice as fast as the English dyslexics:

-”Slow reading’ is relative; the optimal reading rate varies across writing systems.
+– ”Slow reading’ is relative; the optimal reading rate varies across writing systems.
 ‘Slowness’…is a function of the writing system, not a property of the child.”
 (McGuinness.
-ERI p191-2)
+2004 ERI pp.191-2).

 ‘Six myths about dyslexia’.
 Susan Godsland.